Natural Remedies from Your Garden: 9 Herbs for Pain Relief, Immunity, and More

 Thyme (Thymus vulgaris)

-Thyme should be planted in dry, light soil to thrive.
+Thyme thrives in dry, light soil and requires plenty of sunlight to grow successfully.

 Comments